eriksquires/DuckDB-With-R/README.md

 quitting.
 Unfortunately this leads us to a problem with attempting to write modular, reusable function libraries.
 We are left having to create some mechanism to test whether the connection has been opened or not in every single use.

+This also becomes a problem when you are editing your schema, or viewing it in another tool like VS Code or the duckdb CLI and want to test your R scripts a line at a time.
+You end up loading the CLI, making your edit, exiting, then running your R code.
+Same thing happens if you are editing a Quarto/Rmd document, but still debugging your underlying libraries.
+The concurrency model can really get in your way without some careful management.

-I propose that we take advantage of the fast open/close mechanics instead and get into the habit of using read-only connections by default in granular ways.
+To minimize this friction I propose that we take advantage of the fast open/close mechanics instead and get into the habit of using read-only connections by default in granular ways.
 For instance: